FarronF/limerick-council-meetings/meetings/2015/01/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 15th December 2014.md

 • In relation to concerns for pedestrian safety at the rail overbridge, discussion had

-taken place with Irish Rail with regard to a pedestrian tunnel at this location but the--- provision of same would be outside the scope of the Smarter Travel works due to
+taken place with Irish Rail with regard to a pedestrian tunnel at this location but the
+---
+provision of same would be outside the scope of the Smarter Travel works due to

 funding limitations.
 The proposed works would however promote the rail overbridge